nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `*-contig-coverage-and-tax.tsv` - positional arguments specifying the input tsv files, can be provided as a space-delimited list of files, or with wildcards like above
+- `*-contig-coverage-and-tax.tsv` - Positional arguments specifying the input tsv files, can be provided as a space-delimited list of files, or with wildcards like above.
-- `-o` – specifies the output prefix
+- `-o` – Specifies the output file prefix.

 **Input Data:**

-- *-contig-coverage-annotation-and-tax.tsv (tables with combined contig coverage, annotation, and taxonomy info generated for individual samples from [Step 20](#20-combining-contig-level-coverage-and-taxonomy-into-one-table-for-each-sample))
+- *-contig-coverage-and-tax.tsv (tables with combined contig coverage and taxonomy info generated for individual samples, output from [Step 20](#20-combine-contig-level-coverage-and-taxonomy-for-each-sample))

 **Output Data:**

-- **Combined-contig-level-taxonomy-coverages-CPM_GLmetagenomics.tsv** (table with all samples combined based on contig-level taxonomic classifications; normalized to coverage per million genes covered)
+- **Combined-contig-level-taxonomy-coverages-CPM_GLmetagenomics.tsv** (table with all samples combined based on contig-level taxonomic classifications; normalized to coverage per million contigs covered)
 - **Combined-contig-level-taxonomy-coverages_GLmetagenomics.tsv** (table with all samples combined based on contig-level taxonomic classifications)

 <br>

 #### 21g.
-Contig-level Heatmaps
+Contig-level Heatmaps --- START NEEDS REVIEW ---

 ```R
 plot_width <- 20